westpa/westpa/README.md

 # WESTPAnalysis

-Tools for analyzing weighted-ensemble simulation data generated using the [WESTPA](http://westpa.github.io/westpa/) framework.
+This package provides an API for analyzing weighted-ensemble simulation data generated using the [WESTPA](http://westpa.github.io/westpa/) framework.

 *This package is currently in pre-alpha phase.*